 Even careful drivers can experience slides and skids.
-If you feel your car start to skid, don’t panic and try and continue to look and steer in the direction in which you want the car to go.
+If you feel your car start to skid, don’t panic; simply try and continue to look and steer in the direction in which you want the car to go.
 Don’t slam on the brakes – this can cause your car to fishtail or swerve.

 Overall you want to be extra cautious at all times, especially while driving in wet weather.
 Slow down, avoid hard braking or turning sharply and allow ample stopping distance between you and the cars in front of you.
-Also, do these things one-at-a-time.
-Brake, then turn, then accelerate.
-Stay safe!
+Stay safe and drive carefully!